Parameterized Spanning Tree Congestion: Algorithms for Bounded Treewidth

 To obtain a solution to the problem, we simply compute $T = D[r, (\varnothing, \varnothing, \varnothing)]$.
-If $T$ is a consistent solution, then it is a forest containing the vertices $V(G)$ by Property~\ref{def:tw-alg:props:subgraph}, it is a tree by Property~\ref{def:tw-alg:props:tree}, and has congestion at most $k$ by Property~\ref{def:tw-alg:props:cong-ext}.
+If $T$ is a consistent solution, then it is a forest containing the vertices $V(G)$ by Property~\ref{def:tw-alg:props:subgraph}, it is a tree by Property~\ref{def:tw-alg:props:tree}, and has congestion at most $k$ by Property~\ref{def:tw-alg:props:cong-ext} (since $X_r = \varnothing$).
 We therefore conclude that $T$ is a spanning tree of $G$ with congestion at most $k$, as desired.

-\cref{lem:tw-alg:correctn,lem:tw-alg:completen,lem:tw-alg:runtime} show that $T$ is indeed a consistent solution, that if there is a feasible solution then our algorithm can always find it, and that the algorithm runs in the stated running time.
+The following lemmas complete the proof: \Cref{lem:tw-alg:correctn} shows that every $D[t, (S, \ell, c)]$ is a consistent solution if it is not invalid, and \cref{lem:tw-alg:completen} shows that for any tree $T$ with congestion at most $k$, there is a corresponding entry for each node $t$ (that is not invalid), thus $T$ is a consistent solution; finally, \cref{lem:tw-alg:runtime} shows that the algorithm runs in the stated running time.